-Check with Gauge or Thermometer
+12. Check with Gauge or Thermometer

 The following adjustable controls & valves must be checked with an appropriate gauge and/or thermometer.
 Many are optional items, which may not be included in your system.
+See the units piping diagram(s) and wiring diagram(s) for more information.

 Refer to System Controls -- Electrical & System Controls - Mechanical for description & settings.

 - 1. Condenser Fan Control - 2.
-Evaporator Heat Tape Freeze Protection Thermostat - 3.
-Discharge Bypass Valve - 4.
-Head Pressure Control Valve - 5.
-Thermostatic Expansion Valve - 6.
-Water Regulating Valve - 7.
-Compressor Unloading Pressure Switch - Do not leave the system unattended until normal operating conditions have been reached & the compressor oil level has been adjusted to maintain the proper level. - Once the system has operated for 2 or 3 hours without any sign of problems, it may be left operating overnight.
+Evaporator Heat Tape Controls - 3.
+Low Ambient Receiver Heat Tape Controls - 4.
+Hot Gas Bypass Valve & Solenoid - 5.
+Low Ambient Head Pressure Control - 6.
+Electronic Expansion Valve - 7.
+Condenser Water Regulating Valve - 8.
+Compressor Unloader Solenoids - 13.
+Do not leave the system unattended until normal operating conditions have been reached & the compressor oil level has been adjusted to maintain the proper level. - 14.
+Once the system has operated for 1-2 hours without any sign of problems, it may be left operating overnight.
 The following day, recheck the system as follows: - 1.
-Check both high & low side pressures .
-If they are not within appropriate ranges, determine the cause & correct . - 2.
+Check both high & low side pressures.
+If they are not within appropriate ranges, determine the cause & correct. - 2.
 Check sightglass for signs that additional refrigerant is required.
 Before adding any refrigerant, leak check the entire system correcting any leaks that may be found. - 3.
 Check compressor oil level where appropriate.
 Add or remove oil as necessary. - 4.
 Check evaporator superheat and readjust expansion valve as required. - 5.
 Check voltage & amperage at the compressor power terminals.
 Voltage must be within ±10% of the nominal as indicated on the unit nameplate.
 If it is outside of this limit, contact the local power company.
 If amperage is excessive, the cause must be determined & corrective action taken.
 With a three-phase line, the load must be balanced at each phase. - 6.
 Check all safety & operating controller settings in the review mode for proper settings & operation. - 7.
 Check all head pressure controls for proper operation.
 This may not be possible during warm weather & it will be necessary to wait until the ambient temperature falls below 70°F.